finnmglas/Launcher/README.md

 To actually contribute you just [_fork_ this repository][fork] and create a new _branch_ (called `feature/...` or `fix/...`).
 You commit your changes / improvements to that _branch_ and open a new _pull request_.
 That simple.

-If you feel like **this app delivers incredible value to you**, you can also [support me on PayPal][financial].
+If you feel like **this app delivers incredible value to you**, you can also [support me and my projects][financial].
 I will make every cent work for the good of human kind.
 I consider this the purpose of my existence.

 ---